-With everything coated in aluminum, we need to Ground the shield.
+With everything coated in aluminum, we need to ground the shield.
 The easiest way to ground it is to use another bus wire.
 Tape or solder one end of the bus wire to the aluminum shield, and solder the other end to the back of the volume pot.

 Reinstall Your Electronics

-The next step is to put your electronics back the way they were when you began.
+The next step is to put your electronics back the way they were when you started.
 At this point, your guitar should work if you plug it in, but there are still a few minor changes we need to make before you replace the screws.